ToolJet/ToolJet/docs/docs/how-to/serverside-pagination.md

 <div style={{paddingBottom:'24px'}}>

-Learn to implement server-side pagination for large datasets in a table component to enhance application performance.
+In this guide, we will learn how to implement server-side pagination for large datasets in a table component to enhance application performance.
 This guide is applicable for databases like MySQL, PostgreSQL, MSSQL, MongoDB, etc., supporting `limit` and `offset` for chunked data retrieval.
-An example of loading data from Google Sheets in chunks is also provided.

 </div>